Vaccines are an important tool in preventing COVID-19.

 The Moderna and Pfizer vaccines work by teaching the body to create an immune response for a virus that is not present in the body.
 Learn more about the mechanics of this type of vaccine.

-The Pfizer and Moderna vaccines will each require two doses, through shots in the arm, three or four weeks apart (depending on which type of vaccine you get).
+The Pfizer and Moderna vaccines each require two doses, through shots in the arm, at least 21 days (Pfizer) or 28 days (Moderna) apart.

 COVID-19 vaccines may not be widely available to the general public until mid-2021.
 They will be made available in stages.